 5.070(a)(2) requires the seller to provide the purchaser with a copy of any insurance policy, binder, or evidence that indicates the name of the insurer and insured; a description of the insured property; and the policy amount.

-Note that even if a seller is willing to endure the various restrictions and potential liability involved in engaging in a contract for deed, the S.A.F.E.
-Act licensing requirement would still apply.
+Even if a seller is willing to endure the various restrictions and potential liability involved in engaging in a contract for deed, the S.A.F.E.
+Act licensing requirement still apply.

-The executory contract rules of Prop.
-Code Sec.
-5.061 do not apply to commercial transactions.
+Note that the executory contract do not apply to commercial transactions.

 The Seven-Day Notice Requirement

 This is an odd law that became effective on January 1, 2008.
 Prop.
 Code Sec.
-5.016 requires the following: (1) 7 days notice to the buyer before closing that an existing loan is and remains in place; (2) giving the buyer this same 7 day period in which to rescind the contract to purchase; and (3) also that the 7 day notice be sent to the lender.
+5.016 requires the following: (1) 7 days notice to the buyer before closing that an existing loan will remain in place; (2) giving the buyer this same 7 day period in which to rescind the contract; and (3) also that the 7 day notice be sent to the lender.
 These notices are the obligation of the seller and must be in the form prescribed by the statute.
 Actual lender consent, however, is not required.
 Sec.
-5.016 notices, often sent to the loan servicer (who is not generally equipped to handle such communications), usually produce no response.
+5.016 notices, often sent to the loan servicer (who is not usually equipped to handle such communications), usually produce no response.

-This is a law that "has no teeth" to speak of and, as a result, compliance is erratic.
+This is a law that has no effective enforcement mechanism and, as a result, compliance is erratic.
 Watch for future legislation that may add penalties.
 For now, Sec.
-5.016 has not become a significant impediment to owner-financed transactions.
+5.016 has not become a significant impediment to OF transactions.

 PART TWO: OWNER FINANCING TECHNIQUES